ChrisLindland/racecar-website/docs/week1/ROS_lab.md

 <hr/><!-------------------------------------------->
 <h2>
-Creating a ROS Network
+Creating a ROS Network from Scratch
 </h2>

 <li><b>
 In a terminal that has ROS, run <code>roscore</code>.
 </b><br>
 In short, roscore is a sort of master node looks at all the other nodes’ publishers and subscribers and connects them appropriately.
-See the "Connecting Nodes" section of the <a href=http://bwsi-racecar.com/ros-reference/ROS_reference/###connecting_nodes>ROS Reference Page</a>.
+See the "Connecting Nodes" section of the <a href=http://bwsi-racecar.com/ros-reference/ROS_reference/#connecting_nodes>ROS Reference Page</a>.
 </li>

 <li><b>